holgerbrandl/kalasim/docs/userguide/docs/basics.md

 ## Event Queue

 The core of *kalasim* is an event queue ordered by scheduled execution time, that maintains a list of events to be executed.
 To provide good insert, delete and update performance, `kalasim` is using a [`PriorityQueue`](https://docs.oracle.com/javase/7/docs/api/java/util/PriorityQueue.html) internally.
 Components are actively and passively scheduled for reevaluating their state.
-Technically, event execution refers to the continuation of a component's generator or execution function.
+Technically, event execution refers to the continuation of a component's [process definition](component.md#process-definition).

 <!--NOTE simmer is also using time and pririty in its queue -->